 All fall scholarship, internship, and grant submissions are open October 12 – November 9, 2020.
 All scholarship essay prompts will be available after October 1.

-The Summer Program Scholarship provides up to $1,500 for the purposes of attending a special summer program, either in the US or abroad, which furthers the applicant’s engagement with Sigma Tau Delta’s mission.
+The Summer Program Scholarship provides up to $1,500 for the purposes of attending a special summer program, in the student’s home country, which furthers the applicant’s engagement with Sigma Tau Delta’s mission.
 Qualifying summer programs must be at least three weeks in length and no longer than three months.
 Applicants should demonstrate academic scholarship and chapter service and must explain the relevance of their summer program to fostering their engagement with the English discipline, including literature, language, writing, or literacy.
 Note: This scholarship cannot be used toward a regular summer session at the student’s home institution.

 The Sigma Tau Delta Spring Internship Stipend offers funding for current undergraduate and graduate student members accepting non- or low-paying spring 2020 internships.
 This is a competitive program providing a limited number of stipends of up to $1,500 each.
 The internship must involve working for an organization while being directed by a supervisor/mentor within that organization, and the internship’s duties must be consistent with the applicant’s level of education, area of study, and career goals.
 Financial need will be taken into consideration in addition to internship length.
 Applicants are responsible for obtaining and providing verification of the internship.